NYSEG and RG&E Urge Customers to Be Wary of Carbon Monoxide – It Can Be Deadly

 • Have a professional check their heating systems and chimneys, flues and vents once a year.

-• Use CO detectors.
+• Use carbon monoxide (CO) detectors.
 (CO detectors are now required by state law in most residences.)

-• Read, understand and follow manufacturer’s instructions when using supplemental heat sources such as space heaters or fireplaces, and emergency generators, which never should be used indoors.
+• Read, understand and follow manufacturer’s instructions when using supplemental heat sources such as space heaters or fireplaces, and emergency generators, which never should be used indoors or even in a garage.

 • Never use a natural gas stove, oven or charcoal grill as an indoor heat source.